Digital Experience Monitoring (DEM)

 For details about the respective monitoring-consumption metrics, see Built-in Real User Monitoring metrics.

-# Synthetic actions/requests consumed per monitor = (# Synthetic actions included in monitor) × (# Executions per hour) × (# Locations) × # Hours
+# Synthetic requests consumed per monitor = (# Synthetic requests included in monitor) × (# Executions per hour) × (# Locations) × # Hours

-Unlike HTTP or browser monitors, NAM monitors don't have a separate line on the Dynatrace rate card (please contact your Dynatrace account manager for complete details).
+Network availability monitoring (NAM) monitors don't have a separate line on the Dynatrace rate card.
 Instead, you're billed based on the number of metric data points generated during each execution of a NAM test.
+For more information, please contact your Dynatrace account manager.

 The following details apply to metric data points: